Criminal Justice Scholarships

 You can also become a criminal law paralegal, go on to graduate school and study counter-terrorism, criminal psychology, or law, or even become a private detective.

-Scholarships for Criminal Justice Majors
+List of Scholarships for Criminal Justice Majors

 Find GI Bill-approved schools offering Criminal Justice degree programs with the CollegeRecon School Finder.